wdporter/i-am-that-vuepress/25-hold-on-to-i-am/readme.md

 **Q:**&ensp;To forget, one must know.
 Did I know who I am, before I forgot it?

 **M:**&ensp;Of course.
 Self-forgetting is inherent in self-knowing.
 Consciousness and unconsciousness are two aspects of one life.
 They coëxist.
 To know the world you forget the self — to know the self you forget the world.
 What is world after all?
 A collection of memories.
 Cling to one thing that matters, hold on to ‘I Am’ and let go all else.
-This is <span class=tooltip>sadhana<span class=tooltiptext>The practice which produces success, *siddhi*.</span></span>.
+This is <span data-tippy-content="The practice which produces success, <em>siddhi</em>.">sadhana</span>.
 In realisation there is nothing to hold on to and nothing to forget.
 Everything is known, nothing is remembered.

 **Q:**&ensp;What is the cause of self-forgetting?